 Which Protocol Fire Alarm System Is Right for You?

 A key issue is working out which system is going to be the best long-term investment in terms of ease of maintenance, ongoing support, and overall cost.

-Opting for a solution from a manufacturer of closed protocol systems will give you components that have been designed to work together and will be installed by approved engineers with training bespoke for that system.
+Opting for a solution from a manufacturer of closed protocol systems will give you components that have been designed to work together, which will be installed by approved engineers with training bespoke for that system.
 However, there are a number of questions you need to ask.
-What, for example, is the manufacturer’s upgrade policy – will it maintain backwards compatibility?
+For example, what is the manufacturer’s upgrade policy – will it maintain backwards compatibility?
 Is there a commitment to providing new features?
 Are its solutions likely to cost you more than similar components sourced elsewhere?
-Crucially, are you prepared to be tied in to one manufacturer not just now, but for the foreseeable future?
+Crucially - are you prepared to be tied to one manufacturer not just now, but for the foreseeable future?

 Finally, whether your chosen system is being installed by the manufacturer or by an independent company, you need to investigate what levels of support and maintenance you are likely to get in future so that you can calculate the true cost of ownership for your fire system.

 Chris Lewis Fire and Security is an experienced, award-winning company with a team skilled in designing and installing fire and security systems for commercial offices, retailers and licensed premises.
 We cover access control gates to CCTV systems, and everything in between.

 Get in touch today to see how our experts can support you

 Submit the form below and we will get back to you shortly.